GuanceCloud/platypus/docs/src/references/pipeline.md

 ## Operator

-The followings are the operators currently supported by PPL.
+The followings are the operators currently supported by Platypus.
 The higher the value, the higher the priority.

 |Priority|Symbol|Combinability|Description|
 |-|-|-|-|